|Our Cofounder & CEO – Dena Patton

 - Raise the number of girls trained in empowerment and leadership skills

-- Our Social Impact & movement:
+- Our Social Media & Movement Impact:

 In addition to the educational programs we also reach people electronically – through our newsletter, our App, our social media, our online movement, and our Spread Love, Not Hate Challenge.
 We reach approximately 10,000 people per month.